ARM-software/arm-trusted-firmware/docs/firmware-design.md

     *   Secure region of DRAM (top 16MB of DRAM configured by the TrustZone controller)

     When BL32 is loaded into Trusted SRAM, its NOBITS sections are allowed to overlay BL2.
 This memory layout is designed to give the BL32 image as much memory as possible when it is loaded into Trusted SRAM.

+The memory regions for the overlap detection mechanism at boot time are defined as follows (shown per API):

+*   `meminfo_t *bl1_plat_sec_mem_layout(void)`

+    This region corresponds to the whole Trusted SRAM except for the shared memory at the base.
+This region is initially free.
+At boot time, BL1 will mark the BL1(rw) section within this region as occupied.
+The BL1(rw) section is placed at the top of Trusted SRAM.

+*   `meminfo_t *bl2_plat_sec_mem_layout(void)`

+    This region corresponds to the whole Trusted SRAM as defined by `bl1_plat_sec_mem_layout()`, but with the BL1(rw) section marked as occupied.
+This memory region is used to check that BL2 and BL31 do not overlap with each other.
+BL2_BASE and BL1_RW_BASE are carefully chosen so that the memory for BL31 is top loaded above BL2.

+*   `void bl2_plat_get_scp_bl2_meminfo(meminfo_t *scp_bl2_meminfo)`

+    This region is an exact copy of the region defined by `bl2_plat_sec_mem_layout()`.
+Being a disconnected copy means that all the changes made to this region by the Trusted Firmware will not be propagated.
+    This approach is valid because the SCP BL2 image is loaded temporarily while it is being transferred to the SCP, so this memory is reused afterwards.

+*   `void bl2_plat_get_bl32_meminfo(meminfo_t *bl32_meminfo)`

+    This region depends on the location of the BL32 image.
+Currently, ARM platforms support three different locations (detailed below): Trusted SRAM, Trusted DRAM and the TZC-Secured DRAM.

+*   `void bl2_plat_get_bl33_meminfo(meminfo_t *bl33_meminfo)`

+    This region corresponds to the Non-Secure DDR-DRAM, excluding the TZC-Secured area.

 The location of the BL32 image will result in different memory maps.
 This is illustrated for both FVP and Juno in the following diagrams, using the TSP as